kawaiiDango/pano-scrobbler/faq.md

 ### How do I get a refund for a 'Support this app' payment?

-For Google Play purchases, you can request a refund within a 48 hour window, from the Google Play website.
+For Google Play purchases, you can request a refund within a 48-hour window, from the Google Play website (https://support.google.com/googleplay/answer/15574897).
 For voluntary donations of arbritrary amounts made through Ko-Fi or BuyMeACoffee, there are no refunds, as these are donations for supporting the development of this free and open source project, and not purchases.